1970 Memorial Park riot: Third night of rioting

 Because of the curfew imposed in Royal Oak, a crowd of 1000 angry youth gathered on Wednesday night in Birmingham to the north, at that city's border with Royal Oak.
-There, they confronted a large number of Royal Oak policemen at the city limits, and fighting ensued.
+There, they confronted a number of local city police departments at the Royal Oak city limits and clashes ensued with police.
 In response, the city of Birmingham also imposed a curfew on Wednesday night, due to "rioting, disturbances and destruction of property".
-The "tight curfews" were successful in reducing the violence, along with mass arrests of all suspicious youths on the streets.
+The "tight curfews" were successful in reducing the violence, along with mass arrests of youths on the streets.
 City officials considered asking for assistance from the National Guard if the curfews arrests were not effective in ending the rioting, but that was not necessary.

 It was estimated that up to 2000 youths had participated in the rioting, and at least 564 were arrested.

-Most of the injuries were minor.
 One police officer suffered a possible broken shoulder due to a thrown rock, and another was cut by flying glass when windows on both sides of his squad car were broken by rocks.

 Fourth day developments and curfew arrests

 On Thursday, August 27, a newly formed youth group called the People's Defense Committee called a press conference at the Record House in Ferndale, Michigan, to discuss a legal response to the arrests.
 An organization called Birmingham Youth Assistance also called for a meeting of concerned youth.
-A group of seven "self-appointed" youth leaders had a meeting with Royal Oak city officials.
+A group of seven youth leaders had a meeting with Royal Oak city officials.

 Although no violence occurred on Thursday night, there were about 90 arrests for curfew violations.
 The curfews were lifted later that night because the violence had ended.